camunda/blog.camunda.org/content/post/2016/09/bpmn-dmn-modeler-for-confluence.md

 Permissions set on a page are inherited to the process diagrams, e.g. editing is only possible if you have the permissions to do so.

-# Create decision tables in Confluence
+# Create DMN decision tables in Confluence

 The same set of features is also available for DMN decision tables.

-{{< figure class="main" src="dmn-modeler-animation.gif" alt="DMN Modeler for Confluence" caption="Use dmn.io to create DMN decision tables in Confluence" >}}
+{{< figure class="main" src="dmn-modeler-animation.gif" alt="DMN Modeler for Confluence" caption="Use dmn-js to create DMN decision tables in Confluence" >}}

 # Get started
 Both plugins are available on the [Atlassian marketplace](https://marketplace.atlassian.com/vendors/1213394) for free.
 Give it a try!